-- 6.12.
-If a charity is given facilities and services for its own use which it would otherwise have purchased, these donations must be recognised in the charity's accounts when the recognition criteria in paragraph 6.4 are met.
-It is likely that in most cases this will be on receipt of the donation. - 6.13.
-Donated facilities and services that would otherwise be purchased are measured at the value of the donation to the charity (see paragraph 6.15 below). - 6.14.
-The value of donated facilities and services to the charity is the amount that the charity would pay in the open market for an alternative item that would provide a benefit to the charity equivalent to the donated item.
-Value to the charity may be lower than, but cannot exceed,
+- 7.13.6.12.
+If a charity is given facilities and services for its own use which it would otherwise have purchased, these donations must be included recognised in the charity's accounts when received, provided the value of the gift can be measured reliably the recognition criteria in paragraph 6.4 are met.
+It is likely that in most cases this will be on receipt of the donation. - 7.14.6.13.
+Measuring donated services using fair value would not be practical as such services cannot be resold and the use of fair value may result in an overstatement of the value of the donation to the charity.
+Donated facilities and services that would otherwise be purchased are therefore measured and included in accounts on the basis ofat the value of the gift donation.
+Page 81